 - It also provides security forces with legal immunity for their actions in disturbed areas.

 - The AFSPA – like many other controversial laws – is of a colonial origin.
-The AFSPA was first enacted as an ordinance in the backdrop of Quit India Movement launched by Mahatma Gandhi in 1942.
+The AFSPA was first enacted as an ordinance in the backdrop of the Quit India Movement launched by Mahatma Gandhi in 1942.

-- A day after its launch on August 8, 1942, the movement became leaderless and turned violent at many places across the country.
+- A day after its launch on August 8, 1942, the movement became leaderless and turned violent in many places across the country.
 Leaders like Mahatma Gandhi, Jawaharlal Nehru, VB Patel and a host of others had been put behind the bars.